 When Grandpa looked up and saw his granddaughters, he was overcome with joy.
 His eyes lit up, his face softened, and his smile was so wide you could see all of his teeth (and the empty spots where teeth used to be).
 He stood, clapped his hands together twice, and opened his arms wide as he carefully inched toward Weiwei.
 Weiwei passed the baby over to him.
 As he gathered her into his arms, bouncing her up and down, Grandma snuck up behind him with the baby’s stroller.
 He nodded and laid her in it.

 Grandma and Grandpa each put one hand on the stroller and pushed her down the driveway, their shoulders touching all the while.
 They laughed and chatted and made baby noises all the way down the road, where they stopped to introduce Yaya 亚亚 to their neighbors.

-Last year I spent some time living with a family in Sanpi.
+Last year I spent some time living with a family from Sanpi.
 I returned this year to spend Spring Festival with my host family and to explore a question I had been long curious about: What is love in rural China?
 What does it look like?
 What is made up of?